Dries and styles damp hair in one pass using controlled airflow for curls, waves, or smooth blowouts while cutting down on heat damage.

 What comes in the box?

-Typical kits include two barrels, two smoothing brushes, a round brush, and the Coanda smoothing dryer.
-Contents can vary, so check the specific bundle before buying.
+Most kits include curl barrels, smoothing brushes, a round volumizing brush, and the Coanda smoothing dryer attachment.
+Contents can vary by bundle, so check the listing to confirm what’s included.